ibm-cloud-docs/monitoring/teams/teams.md

 ## Changing the scope of a team
 {: #teams_scope}

-You must have **manager** role to change the scope of a team in a Sysdig instance.
+You must have **manager** role to change the scope of a team in a monitoring instance.

 To change the scope of the data that is visible to members of a team, complete the following steps: